Sue Bagshaw

 Dame Susan Nicola Bagshaw DNZM (née Dean, born 30 September 1949) is a New Zealand doctor specialising in the health needs of young people.

-Biography
+Early life and education

 Bagshaw was born in Hong Kong on 30 September 1949.
 She grew up there and attended a Church of England girls' boarding school.
 Bagshaw studied at the University of London, where she obtained a BSc degree Cum Laude in Biochemistry in 1971 and subsequently an MB BS degree in 1974.

+Professional career

-She then moved to Christchurch, New Zealand in the early 1980s.
+She moved to Christchurch, New Zealand, in the early 1980s.
 She initially worked for the Family Planning Association to improve access to sexual and reproductive health services for young women by expanding the number of clinics in the South Island.
-However she found that young people were too embarrassed or shy to attend the clinics and instead she designed a "one-stop shop" model which provided a range of health services in one place.
+However she found that young people were too embarrassed or shy to attend the clinics and instead she designed a "one-stop shop" model, which provided a range of health services in one place.